ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 for DoH, one for DoT, and one for a yet-to-exist protocol, a client which only supports DoH and DoT should be able to use those records while safely ignoring the third record.

-To avoid name lookup deadlock, Designated Resolvers SHOULD follow the guidance in Section 10 of {{?RFC8484}} regarding the avoidance of DNS-based references that block the completion of the TLS handshake.
+To avoid name lookup deadlock, clients that use Designated Resolvers need to ensure that a specific Encrypted Resolver is not used for any queries that are needed to resolve the name of the resolver itself or perform certificate revocation checks for the resolver, as described in {{Section 10 of !RFC8484}},

 This document focuses on discovering DoH, DoT, and DoQ Designated Resolvers.
 Other protocols can also use the format defined by {{!I-D.ietf-add-svcb-dns}}.